Module 14: Profiling

 "What's slow?"
 "Shrink the model" "Speed up execution" "Did it work?"

 You can’t optimize what you can’t measure.
-That’s why profiling comes first.
+Profiling comes first because every other tier depends on its output.

 Learning Objectives